Excel Add Months to Dates (Table of Contents)

 Get the same date of two months in the future

 Two months into the future would bring us to 15th January 2019.
-But as of now, we have a serial number which is not easily understandable.
+But as of now, we have a serial number that is not easily understandable.
 Hence, we will now attempt to change the format of this date value.

 Add Months to Dates in Excel – Example #2